impproductions/beamulator/ROADMAP.md

 ## Fix
 - **write in batch on action logger**
-- make actors restart after process dies
 - inject correct ws url
 - can I have the same port for ws and http?
+- created actors don't show up in ui

 ## Feature ideas
 - save/restore state!!! (ugh)